Sump Pump Installation Niagara-on-the-Lake (NOTL)

 • A sump pump removes groundwater from under your basement and sends it safely away from your home.

-• You likely need one if you’ve had dampness, seepage, puddles, or past flooding—especially after storms or snowmelt.
+• You likely need one if you’ve had dampness, seepage, puddles, or past flooding—especially after storms or snowmelt, which often overlap with the need for proper basement waterproofing.

 • The #1 installation mistake is bad discharge routing (water gets pumped… then returns right back to your foundation).